immvrse/immvrse-solidity/README.md

 This library provides implementations of up-to-date standards of ImmVRse ERC20 token contracts, as well as future developments of ERC721 contracts.
-Source code is avaiable at Open Zepplin Solidity library.
+Source code is available at Open Zeppelin Solidity library.